 If you omit the <title> tag, the document will not validate as HTML.

 The title tag of a web page is meant to be an accurate and concise description of a page’s content.
-The title tag creates value in three areas and is important for user experience and search engine optimization.
+It creates value in three areas and is important for user experience and search engine optimization.

 Title Tag Best Practices

-As title tags are so important to SEO optimization, implementing best practices for title tags makes for low-effort, great returns on implementation.
-The key parts of optimizing title tags for search engine and usability goals are
+Implementing best practices for title tags makes for low-effort, great returns on implementation.
+The key parts of optimization for search engine and usability goals are:

-• Place your important keywords at the front of the title tag – The closer to the front of the title tag a keyword is, the more helpful it will be for ranking and the more likely a user will be to click them in search results.
+- Place your important keywords at the front – The closer to the front of the tag a keyword is, the more helpful it will be for ranking and the more likely a user will be to click them in search results.

-• Branding – I generally recommend using your brand or company name at the end of a title tag.
-There are also times when I have recommended placing the brand or company name at the front of the title tag.
+- Branding – I generally recommend using your brand or company name at the end of the tag.
+There are also times when I have recommended placing the brand or company name at the front.
 The differentiating factor is how well known is the brand or company.
 If it is an unknown brand, and it can make a difference in click-through rates in search results, the brand name should be first.
 If this is not the case, the keyword should be first.
 DO NOT put only your company name in the title tag.
-Every brand can benefit from a few well crafted title tag as it will enhance your brand as well as your search engine traffic.
-Anyone who may know your company and search for it by name will be able to find you in the search engines, and so will those who have never heard of you but seek whatever your online offer is.

 The perfect title tag does not exist.
 Test different versions to see which work best at bringing traffic to your website.
-You might very well find that the “B” version doesn’t rank as well, but gets clicked on more, effectively making up the difference.
+You might find the “B” version doesn’t rank as well, but gets clicked on more, effectively making up the difference.

 Use Textual Content as Your Guide

-I tend to write my title tags after the copy on the page has been written.
+I write my tags after the copy on the page has been written.
 I prefer seeing how the copywriter integrated the keyword phrases into the content, and use this as a cue as to where to begin.

-Be careful with some CMS (Content Management System) that generate the title tag from information provided elsewhere on the page.
+Be careful with some CMS (Content Management System) that generate the information provided elsewhere on the page.
 Some default to the same title tag on every page.

-DO NOT use a sentence pulled from your copy verbatim as your title tag.
-Also avoid using the exact same wording that’s in your top headline, which happens a lot with WordPress.
+DO NOT use a sentence pulled from your copy verbatim.
+Avoid using the exact same wording that’s in your top headline, which happens a lot with WordPress.
 It’s much better to have a unique sentence or a compelling string of words in your title tag.

 Next in the series is the importance of the description tag.